marian-schulz/ABC2M21/DOCUMENTATION.md

 ![chord dialect](images/chord_dialect.png)

-## Chord symbols
+### Chord symbols
-Chord symbols, like chords or bass notes, can be positioned below (or above) the melody line using double-quotation marks placed to the left of the note they correspond to
+Chord symbols can be positioned below (or above) the melody line using double-quotation marks placed to the left of the note they correspond to.

 The chord is formatted as `<note><accidental><type><bass>`, where `<note>` can range from A-G, the optional `<accidental>` can be b or #, and the optional `<type>` consists of one or more characters of: